Business, employee, office

 • BHP Group Limited shareholder information is disclosed as required by applicable regulations and listing requirements as follows:

-• Substantial shareholders in BHP Group Limited - holdings of five per cent or more of voting rights in BHP Group Limited’s shares as notified to BHP Group Limited under the Australian Corporations Act 2001, Section 671B
+• Substantial shareholders in BHP Group Limited - holdings of 5 per cent or more of voting rights in BHP Group Limited’s shares as notified to BHP Group Limited under the Australian Corporations Act 2001, Section 671B

 • 20 largest shareholders (as named on the Register of Shareholders)